tekartik/sqflite/README.md

 ## Current issues

-* Due to the way transaction works in SQLite (threads), concurrent read and write transaction are not supported yet in this sample demo.
+* Due to the way transaction works in SQLite (threads), concurrent read and write transaction are not supported.
 All calls are currently synchronized and transactions block are exclusive.
-A basic way to support concurrent access is to open a database multiple times but it only works on iOS as Android reuses the same database object. a native thread for each transaction and zoning inTransaction calls could be a potential future solution
+I thought that a basic way to support concurrent access is to open a database multiple times but it only works on iOS as Android reuses the same database object.
+I also thought a native thread could be a potential future solution however on android accessing the database in another thread is blocked while in a transaction...
 * Only TEXT, INTEGER and REAL types are tested for now.
 No support for BLOB yet